tstillwell/appengine_multiblog/README.md

 The file contains a url, schedule, and description for each task.

 The URLs are normal requests handlers defined just like other request handlers.
 Because of this, urls have to be protected so users can't just run the cron jobs by visiting the URL.
+This can be achieved by requring authorization for those URLs.

 For this app,
 any urls that are in `/tasks/` are automatically protected by the `app.yaml` configuration so if new cron jobs are created, it's best to put them there.

+Furthermore, cron jobs on the local development server don't run on schedule but can be started manually at any time by using the admin interface to test them.

 For more info on creating cron jobs see